 Here are 10 simple steps to take in having a healthy, happy 2016.
 I encourge you to make your own list, though!
 Have fun with this exercise and remember to choose easy, realistic and enjoyable steps that you can stick to long-term.

 - Go Organic: Switching to grass-fed beef, free range (the best!) or cage-free eggs and organic, anti-biotic free poultry and dairy, and following the “dirty dozen, clean fifteen” list regarding produce, will prevent illnesses, provide more nutrient per density and rid your body of toxins.

-- Get Stepping: Through online fitness trackers, such as Fitbit, and choosing a staircase over an elevator or escalator, you can boost your overall activity by getting those steps in.
+- Get Stepping: Through online fitness trackers and choosing a staircase over an elevator or escalator, you can boost your overall activity by getting those steps in.
+Speaking of trackers, you may want to check out this list of promo codes, as you could find some that will help save you money on fitness equipment.
 Walking is great for your heart and reduces risk of disease.
 For extra intensity, do some sprints!

 - Power Down An Hour Early: Work on those Zzz’s.
 Power off all electronic devices an hour before bed and choose a mediation, relaxing music, a good (but not too thrilling!) novel, and hit the sheets.
 Aim to get 7-9 hours nightly and keep a consistent schedule, even on weekends.